mynkchaudhry/Mynkchaudhry/README.md

 ### 🎨 [Comic Verse](https://comicc.netlify.app/)
-An AI comic generator that merges LLM-based storytelling with Stable Diffusion for creative image generation.
+An end-to-end AI-powered comic creation tool.
+Users provide prompts or themes, and the system uses an LLM to generate a coherent story.
+Then, each scene is visually represented using Stable Diffusion to create comic panels.
+It's ideal for storytellers, comic creators, or educators who want to visualize narratives with minimal effort.

 ### 📱 [Tri-Clone](https://huggingface.co/spaces/mynkchaudhry/Projects)
-An app that downloads websites with all assets into a ZIP archive.
-React Native version in development.
+A productivity tool designed to clone any website into a downloadable ZIP file containing HTML, CSS, JavaScript, and media files.
+Built with Python for the backend and supports both desktop and (in-progress) React Native mobile versions.
+Useful for offline archiving, website backup, or UI/UX learning.

 ### 🧠 [Fine-Tuning + RAG Stack (Private)]
 An end-to-end custom chatbot pipeline using: